lucas-mior/physical_disk_emulation/README.md

 ## Disclaimer
 This script is dangerous and can make you loose data.
 Use it at your own risk.
+Also, it probably will mess up with your windows activation.

 ## Goal
 In order to run an existing windows instalation through